VenoGaube/FOG/paper-lifecycle/README.md

 ## Selected technologies

-Backend service will be developed in Java using Quarkus framework.
-The application will be dockerized and deployed on Google Cloud Platform (on a Cloud Run - Google's managed serverless platform).
-The service will expose different REST endpoints that will be used to communicate between different other systems.
+Backend service is developed in Java using Quarkus framework.
+The application is dockerized and deployed on Google Cloud Platform (on a Cloud Run - Google's managed serverless platform).
+The service exposes different REST endpoints that can be used to communicate between different other systems.
-We will also need different data storage solutions:
+We use different data storage solutions:
-* Google Cloud Storage (file storage): for not yet accepted articles
+* Google Cloud Storage (file storage): for not yet released articles
-* IPFS: released articles
+* IPFS: for released articles (integrated)
-* Google Firestore (NoSQL document database): metadata and other data
+* Google Firestore (NoSQL document database): metadata and other data that the service needs

-## Main objectives/requirements
+## Main functionalities

 The main objective of the project is to provide backend services for different processes in the Decentralized Journal project.

 List of functionalities:
 * provide REST endpoints for frontend
-* provide REST endpoints for paper manipulation (e.g. submission, review process)
+* provide REST endpoints for paper manipulation (e.g. submission, review process, acceptance, rejection, etc)
-* provide services that will communicate with the databases and IPFS
+* provide services that communicate with the databases, file storage and IPFS
-* provide services that will listen to Blockchain events and act accordingly
+* provide services that will listen to Blockchain events and act accordingly (just a demo, since we did not integrate)

-## Tasks togethter with rationale

-Tasks:
-* Creation of the basic standalone application that can be easily packed, containerized and deployed
-* Exposing REST endpoints for submission of paper that will be triggered through frontend
-* Implementation of service that will forward authorization tokens (DID) to Identity management service and retrieve needed user information (role, email, etc.)
-* Implementation of notification service that will send emails when articles are submitted, reviewed, accepted etc.
-* Creation of service that will listend for blockchain triggered events and act accordingly
-* Implementation of services that will take care for storing and retriving data from different data storage sources
-* Some basic CRUD services for basic system entities
+* notifying users that there were changes to the paper stage (submission, acceptance, rejection, ...) via email

 ## Building the application